 The conventional macroeconomic thought is based on its underlying historical and social situations.
 That means different behaviors in a society would be resulted in different macroeconomic models & explanations.
 In other words, macroeconomic thought has not been shaping separately from the behavior of its underlying society.

 But now the question is, can we consider the behavior of the underlying society as part of our macroeconomic models and not as its underlying fact?
 That means in our new thought, the behavior is not the underlying fact of a society, rather it can be modeled knowing the requirements and desires of macro & micro entities in that society.

 At first glance, the above approach seems like an exhaustive method to the modeling of society behavior, because we should consider the behaviors of too many entities in the society.
 But fortunately, our primary research shows that there are some key requirements & desires in a society that can explain the whole behavior of that society.
 So we do not need to consider the integration of micro-behaviors to reach the whole behavior of a society.
 We expect the definition of these key requirements & desires could help us effectively to build more general & more accurate macroeconomic models.

 B. Appetizer Program

 Appetizer Program is a more relaxed research program.
 We would not necessarily follow the above mentioned schemes in this program.
 The goal of the program is to contribute short and medium term improvements to the field.
 So we may use any simple but effective idea to develop research products which we think could be helpful to the field.
-These products are in the forms of papers, research kits, and developers kits.
+These products are in the forms of papers, research kits, and developer kits.

 As the research projects in this program are short terms, we do not have a project listing here, rather we have a listing of the resulted products in the corresponding sections.
-The resulted research paper of Appetizer Program are published here, the research kits here, and the developers kits here.
+The resulted research paper of Appetizer Program are published here, the research kits here, and the developer kits here.